,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Who is Indrani in Hindu tradition?
+Who is Indrani or Shachi in Hinduism?

-What symbols are associated with Indrani?
+What devotional practices are associated with Aindri?